 Thermal Golf Gloves

 Winter weather and temperatures scare a lot of golfers away from the golf course, but winter or thermal gloves offer a warmer option to your fingers in those winter months.
-There are two types of gloves aimed towards winter golf.
-The winter playing glove is a thick, often knitted or thermal material that is worn on one or both hands to play shots.
-It is usually dark coloured and allows a player to maintain heat in their hands, which is essential for golf in cold weather.
+This playing glove is a thick, often knitted or thermal material that is worn on one or both hands to play shots.
+It looks like a normal golf glove and is usually dark coloured and allows a player to maintain heat in their hands, which is essential for golf in cold weather.

 Which hand should you wear your glove on?